rss logo

 New Action window with shutdown.exe configured using the arguments '/s /t 0'.

-• In the Conditions tab, configure the task to avoid shutting down if a user is still active:
+• In the Conditions tab, configure the task to prevent shutdown while a user is still active:

-This ensures that shutdown only occurs when the computer is idle, preventing interruption during user activity (e.g. working overtime).
+This ensures that the shutdown occurs only when the computer is idle, avoiding interruptions during user activity (for example, when working overtime).

 Conditions tab of the Auto_Shutdown task, set to start only if the computer is idle for 30 minutes.

-• On a workstation, open the Task Scheduler with administrator privileges.
-(Without admin rights, the task may not be visible.)
-You should see the Auto_Shutdown task listed:
+• On a client workstation, open the Task Scheduler with administrator privileges.
+(Without administrative rights, the task may not be visible.)
+You should see the Auto_Shutdown scheduled task listed:

 Task Scheduler showing the Auto_Shutdown task with status, triggers, and security options.